Avinaasha382/Snake-Game-using-Turtle-Python/README.md

 # Snake-Game-using-Turtle-Python
  Hey everyone, I have written a code to recreate the snake game we used to play when we were young in our old Nokia Phones.
+I have been making this Project for a week from 24th Decemeber 2023.
+It was a good learning experience.
  <br>
  <br>
  I have used Turtle Graphics and used concepts of